atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 - **Confirmed** – a collapsible group listing confirmed items.
 - **Rejected** – a collapsible group listing rejected items; collapsed by default.

-Grouping is applied separately for Master and Staging entities.
+Grouping is applied separately for Master and Contributor entities.
 Each item in the sidebar has an actions button (⋮) that provides item-level actions directly from the sidebar without opening the item's detail page.

 ![Cluster left sidebar](./_assets/cluster-left-sidebar.png){.large}